 The 2017 CREDC Industry Workshop will be held on March 27-29, 2017 at the Tempe Mission Palms Hotel & Conference Center in Tempe, Arizona.
 Our workshop begins with a welcome reception on Monday evening followed by 1.5 days of workshop sessions.
 The fee to attend is $200 and the deadline to register is March 15.
 More information is below.

 Participants will have an opportunity to engage with CREDC researchers, learn about CREDC research activities, and have an impact on current research and future research plans.
-Our program will include research presentations, a featured case study and discussion, breakout discussion sessions led by industry sector and academic research leaders, Lightning Talk Presentations (now accepting proposals), and a poster session/networking reception.
+Our program will include a showcase of research presentations, a featured case study and discussion, breakout discussion sessions led by industry sector and academic research leaders, Lightning Talk Presentations, industry/research partnership showcase, and a poster session/networking reception.
 Learn more about our program here.
 NOTE: this event is not open to academic researchers from non-CREDC partner universities.

 We value our relationships with energy industry stakeholders.
 This workshop aims to establish or further develop a long-term relationship with you and your organization that includes frequent opportunities to engage with and contribute to CREDC research and development efforts.
 If you represent energy stakeholders at power utilities, oil and gas industries, vendors of energy delivery equipment/technology, security consultant firms, or industry R&D labs, please plan to join!

 Participants may also qualify for Professional Development Hours (PDH) and Continuing Education Units (CEU).

 REGISTRATION FEES AND DEADLINES*